Chad Travel Advice

 Security travel advice for Chad

 There is a high threat from terrorism, including kidnapping and bombing attacks.
 This threat represents a particular risk to foreign travellers from western nations – these are thought to be high priority targets for terrorists.
-It is highly advised not to travel to any areas that are within 30km of the border with Libya, Nigeria, Niger and the Central African Republic.
+The travel advice for Chad is that it is highly advised not to travel to any areas that are within 30km of the border with Libya, Nigeria, Niger and the Central African Republic.

 Recent Security Risk Events